philippe-laurentiu/security-vulnerabilities/solution.md

 <br>

 ### Problem:
-The comment section allowes a Stored XSS (AKA Persistent or Type II attack).
-This securety breach allow mallicios code to be stored permanently on the website.
+The comment section allows a Stored XSS (AKA Persistent or Type II attack).
+This security breach allows malicious code to be stored permanently on the website.
 <br>
 <br>

-### Exployed example:
+### Exploit example:
 We simply add some JS code in the comment this code will run on all clients who read the comments.
-A good example is a loggin popup like follows
+A good example is a login popup like follows

 ``` javascript
 <script>